Bohjaangles/scheduler/README.md

 ```
 ## Screenshots of app in use

+## Highlighting testing coverage report
 !['Highlighting testing coverage report'](https://github.com/Bohjaangles/scheduler/blob/master/public/images/testing-coverage-report.png)

+## Default view when app is opened
 !['Default view when app is opened'](https://github.com/Bohjaangles/scheduler/blob/master/public/images/Monday-with-appts.png)

+## Switched from Monday to Friday and there is an empty appointment slot
 !['Switched from Monday to Friday and there is an empty appointment slot'](https://github.com/Bohjaangles/scheduler/blob/master/public/images/empty-spot-for-appt.png)

+## Selected that empty spot and entering in the input fields
 !['Selected that empty spot and entering in the input fields'](https://github.com/Bohjaangles/scheduler/blob/master/public/images/new-appointment-creation.png)

+## Error handling for appointment creation, if users tries to submit without entering in a name
 !['Error handling for appointment creation, if users tries to submit without entering in a name'](https://github.com/Bohjaangles/scheduler/blob/master/public/images/useful-error-1.png)

+## Error handling for appointment creation, if users tries to submit without selecting an interviewer
 !['Error handling for appointment creation, if users tries to submit without selecting an interviewer'](https://github.com/Bohjaangles/scheduler/blob/master/public/images/useful-error-2.png)

+## Completed appointment posted
 !['Completed appointment posted'](https://github.com/Bohjaangles/scheduler/blob/master/public/images/new-appt-completed.png)